Samson Nacua: Indianapolis Colts

 After not being selected in the 2022 NFL draft, Nacua signed with the Indianapolis Colts as an undrafted free agent.
 However, Nacua was released by the Colts on August 30, 2022, during final roster cuts.

 Pittsburgh Maulers

 After being released by the Colts, Nacua signed with the Pittsburgh Maulers of the USFL, where he played in two games.

-Michigan Panthers
+Michigan Panthers (first stint)

 For the 2024 season, Nacua signed with the Michigan Panthers of the UFL where he notched 11 receptions for 125 yards.

 New Orleans Saints

 On August 2, 2024, Nacua signed with the New Orleans Saints, returning back to the NFL.
 He was waived on August 27.

 Michigan Panthers (second stint)

 On September 23, 2024, Nacua re-signed with the Michigan Panthers, joining brother, Kai Nacua.

 On April 26, 2025, Nacua was involved with an incident involving a fan following the Panthers' Week 5 loss to the St. Louis Battlehawks.
 Nacua was seen with teammate Adonis Alexander talking to the fan when Nacua struck the fan across the face.
 The UFL ultimately suspended Nacua for one game due to his actions.
 He finished the 2025 season with 9 catches, for 121 yards, and 2 touchdowns in 9 games played.